 - Rated for a 12-hour battery life and has expandable storage in case you manage to fill up the whole thing.

 - In addition to basic eReader functionality, it supports Netflix/Hulu/HBO streaming, Spotify, Facebook, Skype and other popular applications.

 - It uses a modified version of Android, so it uses Amazon’s app store instead of the Play Store, which means some apps may not be supported.

 A fan of Apple products, or already familiar with their operating system and not interested in switching?
-The 2017 iPad offers a stunning retina display that would make images sharp and visible, while the sleek and clean design makes apps and programs easy to find and remember.
+The 2019 iPad Pro offers a stunning retina display that would make images sharp and visible, while the sleek and clean design makes apps and programs easy to find and remember.
 Running the latest iOS will give you access to FaceTime, Skype, iMessage, and dozens of other apps to keep in touch with your family or pursue your own interests.

 - Can be used with Apple Pencil if you prefer a stylus.

 - Stellar screen quality and battery life paired with a versatile app store give you unlimited access to anything you could possibly need.

 - The user interface is easy to understand even if you’ve never used Apple before.

 - The Touch ID means you never have to remember a password – just use your finger instead.